JMU to offer beer sales at all home football games this year

 "New legislation introduced in other states easing restrictions has also contributed to an increased trend for alcohol sales at college sporting venues, including notably one currently under consideration in neighboring North Carolina," the statement continues.

-They're including the new alcohol sales as part of a series of changes for Bridgeforth Stadium, including new security measures like a clear-bag policy and metal detectors, as well as a new turf playing field.
+They're including the new alcohol sales as part of a series of changes for Bridgeforth Stadium, including new security measures like a clear-bag policy and metal detectors, as well as

 “We firmly believe that the game-day environment at James Madison’s Bridgeforth Stadium is one of the best in FCS football and in all of college football in the region,” Director of Athletics Jeff Bourne said.
 “As part of our commitment to excellence, we continuously evaluate ways we can further enhance the experience of our guests.
 How do we ensure that game day in Bridgeforth remains a desirable destination on a Fall Saturday?
 And how do we maintain a safe environment for everyone in attendance?
 These updates allow us to proactively make a great atmosphere even better.”